rubygems/guides/command-reference.md

 The gem can be removed from the index and deleted from the server using the yank command.
 For further discussion see the help for the yank command.

+the push command will use ~/.gem/credentials to authenticate to a server, but you can use the RubyGems environment variable GEM_HOST_API_KEY to set the api key to authenticate.

 ## gem query